 If you're passionate about professional, pastoral & innovative ministry for people and institutions in every place, then studying Chaplaincy is for you.

-We offer a range of Postgraduate qualifications in Chaplaincy Studies along with Open Leaning and Continuing Professional Development options.
+We offer a range of Postgraduate qualifications in Chaplaincy Studies from Postgraduate Certificate through to a Masters in Chaplaincy Studies, along with Open Leaning and Continuing Professional Development options.

 Individual chaplaincy modules are available for Continuing Professional Development, to enhance skills or simply because you are interested to explore this dynamic and fascinating area of ministry.